mygitbob/feb24_project_job-market/README.md

 When the modles are created the api service is started.<br>
 Finally the script adds a cronjob for the `run_update_pipeline.sh` which will be stated every Sunday at 23.00.<br>
 <br>

-The `run_update_pipeline.sh` starts the data retrieval, tranform and create model services one after another.<br>
+`run_update_pipeline.sh` starts the data retrieval, tranform and create model services one after another.<br>
 They will download the newest data from the sources, transform and save the data and then create new models with the updated data.<br>
 <br>

-The `restart_services.sh` script can be used to restart the postgres and api service.
+`restart_services.sh` script can be used to restart the postgres and api service.
 These two services should be running all the time.<br>
 If the system will be rebooted the script can be used to restart them again.
 The `run_update_pipeline.sh` also uses thsi script to check<br>
 if the databse is availible and if not restart it.<br>
 ## Architecture